proinsias/proinsias.github.io/_posts/2023/2023-05-01-git-create-an-empty-commit.md

 ---
 layout: single
-title: 'Git: Create an empty commit'
+title: "Git: Create an empty commit"
 excerpt: Using the allow-empty flag
 date: 2023-05-01
 last_modified_at: 2023-05-01 23:07:02